SchlossLab/severe-CDI/paper/paper.md

 are expected. **A)** Area under the receiver-operator characteristic curve (AUROC) for the test sets and cross-validation folds of the training sets, and the area under the balanced precision-recall curve (AUBPRC) for the test sets.
-Nearly all pairs of definitions have significantly different performances on the test set (P \< 0.05) except for AUROC and AUBPRC of Attributable vs. Pragmatic on the intersection dataset (as they are identical), AUROC of Attributable vs. All-cause on the full dataset, and AUROC of Attributable vs. IDSA on the full dataset.
-Each point is the median with tails as the 95% CI. **B)** Receiver-operator characteristic curves for the test sets.
+Each point is the median performance across 100 train/test splits with tails as the 95% CI.
+Nearly all pairs of definitions have significantly different performances on the test set (P
+\< 0.05) except for AUROC and AUBPRC of Attributable vs. Pragmatic on the intersection dataset (as they are identical), AUROC of Attributable vs. All-cause on the full dataset, and AUROC of Attributable vs. IDSA on the full dataset. **B)** Receiver-operator characteristic curves for the test sets.
 Mean specificity is reported at each sensitivity value, with ribbons as the 95% CI. **C)** Balanced precision-recall curves for the test sets.
 Mean balanced precision is reported at each recall value, with ribbons as the 95% CI.

 </div>